 WHAT HAS CHANGED?

-Latest EarningIn Q1 2021, Hartford reported Total Revenues of $5.3 billion, 7% more than the year-ago period.
-This was mainly driven by a 11% growth in net investment income coupled with higher Net realized capital gains (losses), partially offset by a slight decrease in earned premiums and fees income increased 7% y-o-y in the quarter.
+Latest EarningIn Q2 2021, Hartford reported Total Revenues of $5.6 billion, 10% more than the year-ago period.
+This was mainly driven by a 71% growth in net investment income coupled with higher Net realized capital gains (losses).
+Further, earned premiums and fees income increased 7% y-o-y in the quarter.